Nicki Minaj’s Reasons For Dodging BETs Revealed — Not Worth Remy Ma Drama

 And speaking of reasons to skip the BETs, the “No Frauds” songstress just found herself in the middle of ANOTHER feud!
 You’ve seen that video of Meek Mill and Safaree Samuels‘ not-so-friendly encounter at DJ Khalid‘s party on June 23, right?
 Well, it seems Nicki has sided with ex Safaree after seeing the footage.
 She didn’t say anything about the situation, but a simple Instagram comment “like” was enough to seal the deal.
 “Meek a whole h**,” user bigreese29 said, “1.
 The n***a white clothes was clean 2 He aint wit Nikki no more 3.
 The n***a on paper work…..F***in shameful.”

 Taking the Remy AND Safaree feuds into account, we don’t blame Nicki for skipping the BETs tonight.
 Can you imagine some of the questions she might have been asked on the red carpet?
 No thank you.
 And besides, the Trinidad-native already said everything she wants to say through her music.
-“No Frauds,” “Shether,” and “Another One” are all shots at Remy — and she even raps a nasty verse about her in Katy Perry‘s “Swish Swish.”
+“No Frauds” was an obvious shot at Remy — and she even raps a nasty verse about her in Katy Perry‘s “Swish Swish.”
 Enough said.

 HollywoodLifers, do you think Nicki is smart to avoid Remy and the BET Awards?